compprog-lecture-tools/problem-tools/README.md

   * *Why do I need g++ instead of clang?*
     Clang's standard library does not implement `ios_base::sync_with_stdio`, which means that IO will be significantly slower.
     This makes it much harder to compare local runtime with runtime on the judge.
+  * *How do I upgrade old problems to a new format?*
+    The `setup-problem.py` has an upgrade mode (`setup-problem.py --upgrade`) that aims to help with that process.
+    Currently, it prompts you for `problem.json` metadata if it is missing, and detects old `domjudge-problem.ini`'s containing outdated/unnecessary data.
   * *How do I update the python dependencies?*
     The dependency management in this repository follows the method described [here](https://www.kennethreitz.org/essays/a-better-pip-workflow).
     The packages should be installed in a virtual environment.